ietf-wg-alto/draft-ietf-alto-path-vector/specification.md

 ### Uses ##

-The Multipart Endpoint Cost resource MUST NOT specify the `uses` attribute.
+If a Multipart Endpoint Cost resource supports `persistent-entities`, the `uses` field in its IRD entry MUST include ALL the resources which exposes the entities that MAY appear in the response.

 ### Response ##